Amazon Seller Journal Entry Templates

-Here we discuss the types of journal entries available for Amazon Seller
+Here we discuss the types of accounting automation available for Amazon Seller

 Please note that Amazon only allows us to retrieve 2 years back from the current date when importing historical financial data.

-The two journal entry postings we automate with Amazon Seller are:
+The two journal entry postings we automate on a daily basis with Amazon Seller are:

 1. Amazon Sales Summary